-This Budget Status Report as at March 31, 2017 provides a detailed review of both revenues and expenditures and was prepared in accordance with Ministry of Education (EDU) requirements for March, 7-month reporting.
-At March, the EDU also requires Specified Procedures testing by our external auditors.
+This Budget Status Report as at June 30, 2017 provides a detailed review of both revenues and expenditures.
 A more detailed variance summary is attached (Appendix A & B).

 The Board is experiencing positive results when compared against both the revised budget and last year's actuals for both revenues and expenditures.
-Additional revenues are forecasted for English as a Second Language (ESL) grants.
+This is the last update before the Boards year-end audited financial statements are prepared.
+Additional revenues are forecast for English as a Second Language (ESL) grants and lease revenues.
 In addition, salaries and benefits are tracking under budget.
-Staff is conservatively estimating a \$5.2 million budget surplus at August 31, 2017.
+Staff is estimating a \$12.9 million in-year surplus at August 31, 2017 which is subject to adjustments normally associated with the completion of the year-end accounting process.

 There are no significant budget risks identified at this time, however, there is a growing and urgent need to address deficiencies in IT infrastructure and Religious Program Resources.
-In addition, risks associated with Occasional Teacher costs remain and will be carefully tracked and monitored.
-Any surplus that remains at year end after addressing any potential risks could be used to reduce the accumulated deficit.
+In addition, risks associated with Occasional Teacher costs remain, and will be carefully tracked and monitored.
+Any surplus that remains at year-end after addressing any potential risks would be used to reduce the accumulated deficit.